|Nutrition Facts (per serving)|

 Baked oatmeal is a classic Amish dish that is traditionally prepared with butter, milk, and eggs.
 This recipe is a healthier version that adds spice and everything nice with its dairy-free vegan make up.
 This comforting breakfast classic is incredibly versatile.
 You can add raisins or nuts, or substitute the apples or berries for other fruits to make it your own.
 The bars can be kept for quick snacks at home or sent in lunchboxes quickly.
 For a vegan baked oatmeal recipe that uses agave nectar instead of sugar, healthy baked oatmeal is another delightful dairy-free favorite.

 If you're looking to save time making this oatmeal for breakfast, prepare the ingredients the night before.
 Store the dry ingredients, wet ingredients and flax meal in separate containers.
 When the morning comes, preheat the oven, warm the water for the flax meal mix and combine all ingredients just before cooking in the oven.
 This will save you time if you have a morning rush.

 After the bars have cooled, they can be kept at room temperature in air-tight zipper storage bags individually for future use.
 Be sure to let out the air in each bag before sealing and make sure they are completely cooled before setting aside.

-- 3 tablespoon flax meal (finely ground flax seeds)
+3 tablespoons flax meal (finely ground flax seeds)

-Preheat the oven to 350 F. Light oil or grease an 8" square baking pan.
+Preheat the oven to 350 F. Light oil or grease an 8-inch-square baking pan.

-Spread the mixture in the prepared pan and bake for 35-40 minutes, or until a toothpick inserted in the center emerges clean.
+Spread the mixture in the prepared pan and bake for 35 to 40 minutes, or until a toothpick inserted in the center emerges clean.
 Cut into 8 squares and serve warm with almond milk or soy milk.